 Riding the waves

-This talk tells of how signals carried on radio waves, and later microwaves and light waves, brought new forms of communication into our homes via radio and television receivers, before our communication behaviour was transformed forever by our having a mobile telephone as a constant companion.
+This talk tells of how signals carried on radio waves, and later microwaves and light waves, brought new forms and norms of communication into our homes via radio and television receivers, and into our pockets via the mobile telephone.

 Surfing the net